Zapadlo/CV/cv.md

 FTPlatform is an inhouse built collection of services between FT applications and external providers (AWS, VMware..) built using Python and Django, that includes out of the box configuration and monitoring via Puppet and Nagios.
 In the FTPlatform team I was responsible for writing services exposing and consuming REST APIs and customer facing web UIs.
 Introducing unittesting, writing and maintaining large module repositories.
 Looking after services like SMTP and writing automation scripts for DNS.

 ######Achievements/Responsibilities
-- Building VMware interfacing component of FTPlatform
+- Building VMware, AWS interfacing components of FTPlatform
 - Management of FT SMTP servers and configuration
-- Scripting Dyn configuration using thier APIs for quick and standardised changes
+- Scripting DynDNS configuration using their APIs for quick and standardised changes
-- Writing a puppet module repository and maintaining a python cache respository
+- Writing a puppet module repository and maintaining a python cache repository
 - Local development of puppet modules using Docker

 ---